 Freezing Cut-Out Cookies (not pictured):

-- Package and freeze: Wrap the disks in plastic or wax paper and transfer to a plastic freezer bag or other freezer container.
-Press out as much air as possible, label the bag, and store in the freezer for up to three months.
+Package and freeze: Wrap the disks in plastic or wax paper and transfer to a plastic freezer bag or other freezer container.
+Press out as much air as possible, label the bag, and store in the freezer for up to 3 months.